What Is the SBA Form 1010 Series?

 - becoming eligible for assistance in obtaining access to surplus government property and supplies, SBA-guaranteed loans, and bonding assistance for being involved in the program.

-- possibility to receive sole-source contracts, up to a ceiling of $4 million for goods and services and $6.5 million for manufacturing.
+- a possibility to receive sole-source contracts, up to a ceiling of $4 million for goods and services and $6.5 million for manufacturing.

 8(a) Program Eligibility Requirements